kumahq/kuma-website/docs/docs/dev/explore/dpp-on-kubernetes.md

 This is the only way to guarantee that applications can only be started with sidecar.
 :::

-Once your pod is running you can see the dataplane CRD that matches it using `kubectl`:
+Once your pod is running you can see the data plane CRD that matches it using `kubectl`:

 ```shell
 kubectl get dataplanes <podName>